rahearn/saml-proxy/README.md

 ### Public Egress Proxy

 Traffic to be delivered to the public internet must be proxied through the [cg-egress-proxy](https://github.com/GSA-TTS/cg-egress-proxy) app.
-Hostnames that the app should be able to reach should be added to the `egress_allowlist` terraform variable in `terraform/production.tfvars` and `terraform/staging.tfvars`
+Hostnames that the app should be able to reach should be added to the `allowlist` terraform variable in `terraform/main.tf: module.egress_proxy`

 See the [ruby troubleshooting doc](https://github.com/GSA-TTS/cg-egress-proxy/blob/main/docs/ruby.md) first if you have any problems making outbound connections through the proxy.